Dinesh-D-2000/Automated-Testing-Framework-for-Digital-Car-Instrument-Clusters/README.md

 ## Description

-The digital instrument cluster display is developed using the front-end tools HTML, CSS, and JavaScript as shown below.
+The digital instrument cluster display is developed using the front-end tools HTML, CSS, and JavaScript as shown below.<br /><br />
 ![image](https://github.com/Dinesh-D-2000/Instrument-cluster-automation-testing/assets/109975786/dc42240c-5320-431b-b646-76678dc88259)

 I have developed an API that will validate the presence of an icon in the given full screenshot of the HMI.
 The validation API will pass the test case only when: